 - Two-way SMS marketing: typically used for support services in which customers and a support agent can have an active SMS conversation

-What makes a successful SMS marketing campaign?
+What makes a successful SMS marketing strategy?

-To make sure your SMS marketing is successful, follow SMS marketing best practices including differentiating email from SMS by reserving SMS for urgent, time-sensitive communications; personalizing your communications whenever possible with advanced customer segmentation; providing value beyond discounts, such as by making SMS a VIP channel or offering two-way SMS conversations; and tracking your performance, then adjusting your strategy accordingly.
+To make sure your SMS marketing is successful, follow SMS marketing best practices including differentiating email from SMS by reserving SMS for urgent, time-sensitive communications; personalising your communications whenever possible with advanced customer segmentation; providing value beyond discounts, such as by making SMS a VIP channel or offering two-way SMS conversations; and tracking your performance, then adjusting your strategy accordingly.